 This post has been scheduled for some time, as it was to me a logical extension of what I knew would come up in discussing opposite sex friendships.
 The comments have been as expected, and some of what follows I have said in response to those.
 This will be a clearer, better-formatted treatment of the subject (I hope!).

 One of my biggest frustrations with “the church” is those who want to impose their rules on others.
 I am not talking about God’s rules, nor am I talking about those who want to share suggestions, limits, boundaries, and so on.
-I get very frustrated when anyone tries to put man-made rules on to anyone else.
+I get very frustrated when anyone tries to put man-made rules on others.
 (I think I am in good company, as both Paul and Jesus seemed to have many problems with the Pharisees, the rule imposers of their day.)

 Before I got married, I developed a massive lust problem.
 However, I spiritualised it, getting upset at all those horrible women who showed too much.
 They were wrong, and I became the self-appointed immodesty inspector who looked for every instance and did all I could to see just how bad it was.
 Yes, I was that guy.
 I eventually realised my sin, and dealt with me, but I held onto the indignation and horror at how immodestly so many women dressed.
 I took offence for other men who had not yet gotten past their lust problem, and I wrote a lot telling women how wrong it was to dress in certain ways, or wear certain things.
 I was trying to impose my rules of modesty on the entire female part of the body of Christ.
-Looking back, I realise that I was motivated by my own sin and guilt.
+Looking back, I realise I was motivated by my own sin and guilt.
 Even after I had dealt with my sin I had a lot of guilt, and I did not want to admit to myself how bad the sin had been.
-I also did not want to give up the feeling that I was mostly a victim, and I would not have had the problem in the first place if woman had just been modest (which I now realise is a total lie).
+I also did not want to give up the feeling I was mostly a victim, and I would not have had the problem in the first place if woman had just been modest (which I now realise is a total lie).

 A couple of scriptures to chew on: